 - lifting of applying suspension of the RTO’s registration.

-School RTOs will be advised in writing by QCAA where an opportunity to request reassessment applies.
-Reassessment can only be sought in situations when an school RTO is required to take some action(s) before QCAA will take the types of decisions/actions listed above.
-As part of the reassessment process, QCAA will consider new evidence provided by applicants to demonstrate that the identified issues have been addressed.
+As part of the reassessment or review process, QCAA will consider new evidence provided by applicants to demonstrate that the identified issues have been addressed.

-Please contact the VET unit if you wish to apply for a reassessment of a position at email@example.com or contact the Principal Education Officer (VET) on (07) 3864 0381.
+Please contact the Principal Education Officer (VET) if you wish to apply for a reassessment of a position or review of a decision at VET@QCAA.qld.edu.au or (07) 3864 0381.

-How long will it take for the reassessment to be finalised?
+How long will it take for the reassessment or review to be finalised?

 Complaints about QCAA VET unit

 Do not follow this process if you are not satisfied with a regulator decision.
-If this is the case, see 'Appeal a QCAA decision' above.
+If this is the case, see 'reassessment of a QCAA regulatory decision' above.

-Complaints about Queensland Curriculum and Assessment Authority as delegate for Australian Skills Quality Authority must be received in writing and should be addressed to the Assistant Director of the Senior Assessment and Moderation Branch of the QCAA.
+Complaints about Queensland Curriculum and Assessment Authority as delegate for Australian Skills Quality Authority must be received in writing and should be addressed to the Chief Executive Officer of the QCAA .

 Complaints about Queensland school RTOs

-Complaints must be received in writing.
-However, before you can submit a complaint to the QCAA about a Queensland school RTO, you must have already completed the school RTO’s complaints process.
+Before submitting a complaint to the QCAA about a Queensland school RTO, you should have already completed the school RTO’s complaints process.
 All RTOs must have a publicly available complaints policy.

-Complaints about Queensland school RTOs must be submitted in writing.
+Complaints about Queensland school RTOs must be submitted in writing to the Chief Executive Officer of the QCAA .
 The QCAA will send you written acknowledgement that it has received the complaint and may also contact you to request more information or evidence.
 In addition, an assessment on the complaint will be made to determine whether or not to accept the complaint as well as whether or not to refer you to another agency.
+The QCAA may elect not to investigate complaints it considers to be fraudulent, vexatious or vindictive.

 If the QCAA accepts the complaint, the information will be reviewed and risk assessed to decide on what to do with the information provided.
 The QCAA respects both the privacy and natural justice considerations in handling complaints.
 This means that complainants will be advised how their information was used in the regulatory process although in some instances the advice will not be detailed and the process can be lengthy.